Examining NFL Key Numbers for the 2022/23 Season

 So what gives?

-Many NFL fans and bettors know there has been a recent offensive boom.
+Many NFL fans and bettors know there was an offensive boom from around 2015 to 2021.
 With more touchdowns, teams naturally have more opportunities to kick the extra point.
-Therefore we should be looking at the rate at which teams opt to kick the extra point compared to going for two.
+Therefore we should be looking at the rate at which teams opt to kick the extra point compared to going for two, not raw totals.

 Margin of victory in the NFL since 2015